 There are multiple paths to become an NP – a shorter path for nurses and others in healthcare and a bit longer for those who are not in the industry.

-For example, to be accepted into Herzing University’s FNP program, you need a bachelor’s degree from an accredited institution and an active, current and unrestricted RN license.
+For example, to be accepted into one of Herzing University’s nurse practitioner programs, you need to have an active, current and unrestricted RN license.

 - If you have a Bachelor of Science in Nursing (BSN), you’ll pursue a program to earn your Master of Science in Nursing (MSN).
 With Herzing, you can complete your degree online and finish in about 20 months.
 You can also concentrate on particular specialties, such as FNP, PMHNP and AGNP.

-- If you are an RN and have an associate’s degree, you’ll likely want to start with an RN to BSN.
+- If you are an RN and have an associate’s degree, you can first go from RN to BSN, or begin working towards becoming an NP right away in an RN to MSN program.

 - If you’re not in the healthcare field at all and already have a bachelor’s degree, you can pursue an accelerated BSN program.